cabulut/fifa/README.md

 def linreg(y,ylabel="Overall",df=fifa,corr=0.60,categorical=False,rfe=False):

-*y: choose the dependent variable in your fifa dataset* *ylabel: choose how you are going to name your dependent variable* *df: This is default **fifa** dataset*
+-*y: choose the dependent variable in your fifa dataset* -*ylabel: choose how you are going to name your dependent variable* -*df: This is default **fifa** dataset*
-*categorical: True if you want to add categorical variables (Preferred Foot and Positions)* *rfe: True if you want to apply backward elimination.
+-*categorical: True if you want to add categorical variables (Preferred Foot and Positions)* -*rfe: True if you want to apply backward elimination.
 Number of features are 3

 ##### To do(s)